Order with purchase order (company or institution)

 KiwiFil is not a typical influencer business where you buy cheap stuff on AliExpress and retail it.
 Instead, we manufacture our own filament here in Auckland, New Zealand.
 The machine we use is an old drinking straw machine that we have converted.
 As a matter of fact, a lot of the parts on the machine are actually 3D printed!
 You can read the story how an old machine got a new life here.

-The PLA plastic we use is made in Thailand by Total Corbion.
+The PLA plastic we use for our regular PLA pro filament is made in Thailand by Total Corbion.
 It is made from European sugar beets and Thai sugar cane, which is GMO-free.
 Making PLA from sugar cane and beets is a complicated process that requires a large processing factory.
 We buy the PLA as small pellets.
 The pellets are transported by sea to New Zealand, which is a very efficient way of transport.
 In New Zealand, we melt the pellets, add colour, and extrude the 3D printing filament.
 We have calculated the emissions from all these steps, and you can read all about it here.

 Is PLA a sustainable material?